3.1 Student-centred education

 2. Your activities in student-centred education

-Before you start independent work, ask yourself these questions:
+Before you let your students work independently, ask yourself these questions:

-2. What roles do I play in ‘Student-Centred Education’?
+- What roles do I play during student-centred education?

-4. What do I look for when observing students?
+- What do I pay attention to when observing students?

-5. How do I reinforce positive behaviour during independent work?
+- How do I reinforce positive behaviour with students during independent work?

 2.1 Preparation for working independently

-You strive for a learning environment that ensures that each student maintains an independent course of action as well as that every action contributes to meeting the requirements set in the curriculum.
+You strive to create a learning environment with a structure that ensures that each student maintains his or her own course and that each action contributes to meeting the requirements set forth in the curriculum.

-When preparing working independently, you look for opportunities to focus on the educational goal of Subjectivation.
-You are aware that self-direction requires a good relationship between you and the students.
-To maintain that good relationship, it is important that you resolve any disruptions as imperceptibly as possible so as not to disturb other students who are working well.
+You are aware that independent work focuses on the educational goal of Subjectivation and the need for a good relationship between you and the students.
+To maintain that rapport, it is important that if a student disturbs fellow students, you stop it as imperceptibly as possible so as not to disturb other students who are working well.

-When preparing, keep in mind that students have different learning styles.
-Within each topic you let your students decide for themselves how they study your subject.
-This can be through closed or open assignments, through beaten pathways or according their own ideas.
+In your preparation, keep in mind that students have different learning styles.
+Within each topic you offer, you let your students decide for themselves how they study that topic.
+You offer them the opportunity to work on both closed and open-ended assignments.

-With ‘Student-Centred education’, you respond to the abilities, prior knowledge and desires of your students.
+With student-centered education, you respond to abilities, prior knowledge and desires of your students.
 You provide materials with which each student makes a personal trek.
-You create a positive learning environment with opportunities for creativity and enough structure to prevent them from getting lost.
+You create an environment of freedom with opportunity for creativity and enough structure to prevent students getting lost.
 Your teaching materials provide starting points for students with different learning styles.
 You prepare topics and prepare them online.
-At the beginning of a period, you indicate which compulsary assignments your students should have mastered by the end of the period.
+At the beginning of a period, you indicate which basic material your students should have mastered by the end of the period.

-2. You provide a balance between structure and creativity.
-Structure makes creativity possible.
+- Provides a balance between structure and creativity.
+Structure enables creativity.
 A student who makes something himself, creates something, shapes a project, can be proud of it.
-Acquiring individuality is more rewarding than imitating others.
+Acquiring individuality is different from imitating others.
 Individuality contributes to Subjectivation.

-3. You indicate the minimum requirements that your students’ work must meet and you indicate when they should be done with it.
+- Specify the minimum requirements that your students’ work must meet and when they should be done with it.

-Before you start this approach, prepare several topics.
-This is especially labour-intensive the first time.
-Therefore, consider using programs with Artificial Intelligence such as the Khan Academy or partner with other teachers.
+- Prepare different topics.
+This is especially labor-intensive the first time.
+Therefore, consider using programs with Artificial Intelligence such as Learning Levels and Khan Academy (see examples above), or partner with other teachers.

 It requires educational wisdom from the teacher who always makes and determines the choices, brings in something new and helps the young person break free from the logic of their own whims.
 An educational wisdom that allows for risk.”
 Biesta (2013)

-Disciplining students and giving students freedom seem contradictory.
-If you (too often) see it as your job to discipline students, there is a chance that by doing so you are robbing students of (some of) their freedom.
+If, when providing structure, you (too often) see it as your job to discipline students, there is a chance that by doing so you are robbing students of (some of) their freedom.
 They may engage in discipline, but they remain dependent on you.
 You are not making them independent.
-Good results can be achieved with (external) discipline, but these are the pitfalls with (too much) discipline:
+Good results can be achieved with (external) discipline, but this is the downside.
+Pitfalls with (too much) discipline:

 1 Coach